Supply Chain in Society

 Based on the social context, we are enhancing our support for households raising children.

-Until the end of the fiscal year in which the child reaches the age of 18, a monthly allowance of 12,000 yen per child is provided as a "child allowance.
+Until the end of the fiscal year when the child reaches the age of 18, a monthly allowance of 12,000 yen per child is provided as a "child allowance”.

 In addition to the above, a separate "childcare allowance" of 5,000 yen per month per child is provided until the end of the fiscal year in which the child reaches the age of 3 years old, for the purpose of supporting childcare during the childcare period.